WillHTam/reference/readme.md

   * `sorted(list)` will return a new sorted list
     * `list.sort()` will mutate the original
   * same applies to `reversed(list)` / `list.reverse()`
+* Dictionaries in Python
+  * use `from collections import DefaultDict' to simply adding to dictionary
+    * `dict[key] += 1` can be used even if the dict does not exist
+  * use dict.get(key, default) to try to get the key's value, and return default if it does not exist